Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/canvas.md

 On the right side of the canvas, there is a grabber.
 Moving it to the left will reveal a second canvas.
 The purpose of this is to easily preview your artwork in different positions or zoom levels.
 As of right now, you **cannot** draw on it.

 ## Rulers and Guides
 On the top and left sides of the canvas, you can find two rulers.
-These serve two purposes, the first is to let the user easily and effortesly measure distances in pixels, and the second is to create guides by clicking on them with the left mouse button and, while it's being hold, dragging the cursor to the position you want your guide to be at.
+These serve two purposes, the first is to let the user easily and effortlessly measure distances in pixels, and the second is to create guides by clicking on them with the left mouse button and, while it's being hold, dragging the cursor to the position you want your guide to be at.
 Guides are either horizontal or vertical lines that can be used as references to help you to properly align stuff on your canvas.

 ### Editing Guides
 To move an already created guide, you can drag the guide by clicking and holding the left mouse button while your cursor is pointing at the guide but it's also **outside the canvas boundaries**.
 If it's not, it will simply apply your currently selected tool.
 If the guide is completely moved outside the canvas area, it will be removed.